The 2010 Kellogg Risk Summit takes a closer look at the interplay between marketing and risk management

 “Bubbles create an opportunity for bad actors, but most of the damage is caused by well-meaning people engaging in crowd behavior caused by greed, folly, or both,” he said.
 “You can look at Madoff and point the finger, and talk about how horrible it was.
 But the real damage was caused by everyone else.”

-Read the current survey of bank risk officers, which finds persistent credit gaps facing consumers and small business owners The conference, presented by FICO, Discover, PRMIA, and the Zell Center, also featured a panel discussion that included Russell Walker ’06
+Read the current survey of bank risk officers, which finds persistent credit gaps facing consumers and small business owners The conference, presented by FICO, Discover, and PRMIA, also featured a panel discussion that included Russell Walker ’06

-, associate director of the Zell Center; William Farrow ’79, president and CEO of Urban Partnership Bank; and William Panak, senior statistician and scoring officer, Capital One Financial.
+, William Farrow ’79, president and CEO of Urban Partnership Bank; and William Panak, senior statistician and scoring officer, Capital One Financial.

 In an interview (watch video here